reslaurentii/create_alpine/README.md

 # Script to create Alpine docker images from scratch

-Root file system was taken from https://www.alpinelinux.org/downloads/.
-The Docker image is generated with original and ufficial Alpine Linux release.
+Script takes the original and ufficial Root file System from https://www.alpinelinux.org/downloads/, creates Dockerfile and the Docker image.
-The script creates only dockerfile and docker images.
-It doesn't modify any file of root file system.
+The script creates only dockerfile and docker image: It doesn't modify any file of root file system.

-The Root file system was signed by "Natanael Copa<ncopa@alpinelinux.org>" (His public key and his digest is available on https://www.alpinelinux.org/downloads/)
+The Root file system used by script it is the one signed by "Natanael Copa\<ncopa@alpinelinux.org\>" (His public key and his digest is available on https://www.alpinelinux.org/downloads/)

 ## Description